darasus/ai-blog/content/how-to-cope-with-stress-eating.md

   been replenished.
 Try planning your meals ahead of time to reduce the urge to binge.
 Develop healthy habits such as regular exercise and sleep, at least seven hours of sleep each night.
+intro: >-
+  Stress eating is normal, but it’t not good for your health or your figure.
+It can be challenging to avoid stress eating at times, especially when you’re hungry and stressed out.
+Luckily, there are many ways to cope with stress eating while also maintaining a healthy diet and lifestyle.

+  To reduce the risk of stress eating in the future, consider setting aside time every day to practice mindfulness.
+Mindfulness involves present-moment awareness and acknowledging your thoughts and feelings without judgment.
+Practicing mindfulness helps you become more aware of what you’re feeling so that you can identify the first signs of stress eating before it gets out of hand.

+  In addition to mindfulness, these strategies will help you cope with stress eating while also reducing its likelihood in the future.
 ---

 ## Plan Your Meals